You know those kitchen cabinets or that retro piece of furniture has great potential somewhere under those multiple layers of paint.

 What Method Should You Choose to Remove Paint from Wood?

 “I’m ready to be a paint stripper.
 How hard can it be?”
-If you want to do a quality job, removing paint from wood furniture or woodwork is not as easy as it sounds.
+If you want to do a quality job, removing paint from wood shelves or rustic wooden furniture is not as easy as it sounds.

 You’ll need more than a heat gun and sandpaper to bring out the true beauty of the wood surfaces beneath the painted surface.
 Be sure to follow a guide and use all precautions when you decide to remove paint.